luislutz/BitMap/README.md

 Multifunction Eurorack Module with 8 Bit parallel ADC and DAC in the Heart.
 Main selling points:
 - most versatile Bitcrusher in Eurorack with passive LPF
 - infinite Sample and Hold with slew, works with 1v/oct pitch CV!
-- Chromatic and weird scales (every 2nd, 4th, 8th, 16th) Quantizer
+- Halftone Chromatic, Chromatic and weird scales Quantizer (every 2nd, 4th, 8th, 16th)
 - inspiring Drum/Gate Sequencer with 8 Channels
 - VCA and Ringmodulator
--
+- White Noise, 8 types of digital noise and processed White Noise (Bitcrushed, Sample Rate reduced and Filtered to your taste)

 ## Features and Functions: